A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Temporal VCSPs

 \begin{remark} We also obtain decidability if arbitrary first-order formulas may be used for defining the valued relations, because every first-order formula can be effectively transformed into such a formula.
 This holds more generally over so-called \emph{finitely bounded homogeneous} structures; see, e.g., \cite[Proposition 7]{RydvalThesis}.
 Without the finite boundedness assumption, the problem can become undecidable~\cite{BPT-decidability-of-definability}. \end{remark}

-\begin{proposition} Given a~first-order definition of a~valued structure $\bA$ with a~finite signature in $(\Q;<)$, it is decidable whether $\VCSP(\bA)$ is in P or NP-complete. \end{proposition}
+\begin{proposition} Given a~first-order definition of a~valued structure $\bA$ with a~finite signature in $(\Q;<)$, it is decidable whether \checked{item 1 in Theorem~\ref{thm:tvcsp-clas} holds, in particular, whether} $\VCSP(\bA)$ is in P or NP-complete. \end{proposition}

-\begin{proof} Recall that if $\bA$ has a~first-order definition in $(\Q;<)$, then $\Aut(\Q; <) \subseteq \Aut(\bA)$ and, in particular, $\VCSP(\bA)$ is in NP by Theorem~\ref{thm:NP}.
-If $\text{P}=\text{NP}$, then the decision problem is trivial.
-Suppose that $\text{P}\neq \text{NP}$.
-Then in the statement of Theorem~\ref{thm:tvcsp-clas}, item (1) and the union of (2)--(4) is disjoint.
-Since $\bA$ has a~finite signature, we can decide whether $\const$ improves $\bA$, i.e., whether (2) holds.
-Similarly, we can decide whether $\lex$ improves $\bA$.
-By the last sentence of Theorem~\ref{thm:tcsp} applied to $\hat{\bA}$ we can decide whether one of the operations $\min$, $\mx$, $\mi$, $\lele$, or one of their duals preserves $\hat{\bA}$ (recall that by Lemma~\ref{lem:no-const-temp} we have that $\const$ improves $\bA$ if and only if it preserves $\hat{\bA}$).
-Therefore, we can decide whether (3) holds.
-Finally, we can decide whether $\pi_1^2$ improves $\bA$.
-If yes, $\bA$ is essentially crisp by Lemma~\ref{lem:ess-crisp}.
-In this case $\fPol(\bA)$ contains $\min$, $\mx$, $\mi$, $\lele$, or one of their duals if and only if $\Pol(\Feas(\bA))$ does (Remark~\ref{rem:crisp-fpol} and~\ref{rem:ess-crisp-fPol}), which can be decided by Theorem~\ref{thm:tcsp}.
-It follows that we can decide whether union of (2)--(4) holds, which implies the statement. \end{proof}
+\begin{proof} \checked{Since by Theorem~\ref{thm:tvcsp-clas}, item 1 in Theorem~\ref{thm:tvcsp-clas} is mutually exclusive with any of items 2--4, it is enough to show that it is decidable whether items 2--4 hold.} Since $\bA$ has a~finite signature, we can decide whether $\const$ improves $\bA$, i.e., whether item 2 holds, by checking for each valued relation of $\bA$ whether the value of a constant tuple is minimal.
+Similarly, we can decide whether \checked{operations $\lele$ or $\lele^*$ improve} $\bA$: \checked{given a valued relation $R$ of $\bA$ of arity $k$, we need to choose finitely many tuples from each orbit of $A^k$ under the action of $\Aut(\bA)$ representing all distributions of values between non-positive and positive entries and test whether the relation is improved on pairs of these orbit representatives.} Therefore, we can decide whether item 3 holds.
+Finally, we can decide whether $\pi_1^2$ improves $\bA$, \checked{equivalently, whether} $\bA$ is essentially crisp by Lemma~\ref{lem:ess-crisp}.
+In this case $\fPol(\bA)$ contains $\min$, $\mx$, $\mi$, $\lele$, or one of their duals if and only if $\Pol(\Feas(\bA))$ does (\cref{rem:ess-crisp-fPol}), which can be decided by Theorem~\ref{thm:tcsp}.
+It follows that we can decide whether \checked{any of} items 2--4 holds, which implies the statement. \end{proof}

-We reformulate Theorem~\ref{thm:tvcsp-clas} with two mutually exclusive cases that capture the respective complexities of the VCSPs.
+We reformulate Theorem~\ref{thm:tvcsp-clas} with two mutually exclusive cases that capture the respective complexities of the VCSPs \checked{and relate it to the complexity of reducts of $(A; \langle \bA \rangle_0^\infty)$.}

 \begin{corollary} Let $\bA$ be a~valued structure with a~finite signature such that $\Aut(\Q; <) \subseteq \Aut(\bA)$.
 Then exactly one of the following holds. \begin{enumerate} \item $\langle \bA \rangle$ contains one of the relations $\Betw$, $\Cyc$, $\Sep$, $T_3$, $-T_3$, or $\Dis$.
 In this case, $\VCSP(\bA)$ is NP-complete. \item $(\Q; \langle \bA \rangle_0^\infty)$ is preserved by one of the operations $\const$, $\min$, $\mx$, $\mi$, $\lele$, or one of their duals.
 In this case, $\VCSP(\bA)$ is in P. \end{enumerate} \end{corollary}